“When I have kids I’m going to bring them here.”

 We made use of the car a bit more in East Lothian, even making a quick afternoon jaunt to the English border town of Berwick-Upon-Tweed, but the train might be a better option than a car rental for many families.
 Trains run frequently in Scotland and multi-day passes include free travel or reduced rates for children.
 The trains run along scenic areas and without the stress of driving you can all enjoy your travel time.
 No roundabouts…no troubles.

 With almost 600 golfing options in Scotland there are plenty of choices.
-That means you can look well beyond the normal few Open Championship layouts to find a fairway or two where you can play.
+That means you can look well beyond the much sought after Open Championship layouts to find a fairway or two where you can play.
 The variety is endless (most clubs welcome visitors) and when families and kids are taken into account, there are few places in the world that pay more attention to them.

 In East Lothian, a place where six of the first fifteen golf courses in the world were founded, golf has long been the fabric of life as well.
 From a very young age kids in the area take up the game.
 And why not?
 The Gullane Golf Club, for example, has had a kids course for more than a hundred years.
 Better yet, it’s free for them to play.
 Another of the world’s best courses, the West Links at North Berwick, has their own scaled down layout for little ones.
 The tariff?
 2 pounds for kids for a day of play or 20 for a year of golfing pleasure.
 European star and 4-time LPGA Tour winner Catriona Matthew got her start on that very course.